-New operations, which include one skilled nursing facility acquired May 1, 2023, three assisted living facilities that we began operating on July 1, 2023, two behavioral health hospitals, two hospice agencies and two homecare agencies, have attributed to an increase of \$25,821,000 in net patient revenues for the year ended December 31, 2023 compared to the same period last year.
-In September 2022, the Company transferred the operations of seven skilled nursing facilities located in Massachusetts and New Hampshire, which resulted in net patient revenues decreasing \$48,820,000 for the year ended December 31, 2023 compared to the same period last year.
+New operations, which include one skilled nursing facility acquired May 1, 2023, three assisted living facilities that we began operating on July 1, 2023, two behavioral health hospitals, two hospice agencies and two homecare agencies, have attributed to an increase of \$25,821,000 in net patient revenues for the year ended December 31, 2023 compared to the prior year.
+In September 2022, the Company transferred the operations of seven skilled nursing facilities located in Massachusetts and New Hampshire, which resulted in net patient revenues decreasing \$48,820,000 for the year ended December 31, 2023 compared to the prior year.